A quick explanation of the Objectives and Key Results management tool.

 John Doerr presented the formula for setting goals:

 I will ______ as measured by _________.

 An effective goal should describe both what you will reach and how you are going to measure it.
 In fact, measurement is what makes a goal a goal.
-If you have no it, you don’t have a goal, all you have is a desire.
+Otherwise, you don’t have a goal, all you have is a dream.